JemRF/RF-Documentation/pages/mydoc/gateway-mqtt.md

 ## Other MQTT Formats
 ### Cayenne
 This format is designed to work with the Cayenne.MyDevices.com test site.
-Because the Gateway receives different data sources its format is different from the WiFi Sensor.
+The JSON format and the JemRF format are the same for both the Gateway and Sensor.
+The Cayenne data is a slightly different format is different from the WiFi Sensor.

 The Gateway default publish topic is: [Gateway Id]/